 Portland Community College | Portland, Oregon Portland Community College

-The SE Art Gallery is pleased to announce an exhibition highlighting two bodies of work from Portland photographer, Motoya Nakamura this February on the first floor of the Student Commons (SCOM) building.
-This first year of programming at the SE Art Gallery which seeks to center the students and the community in placemaking, history and connection is paramount.
-The location of the SE PCC campus, on the land, once farmed by Japanese American farmers who cultivated the blossoming fruit trees (some like the pear and cherry trees near our present-day learning garden) brought to mind Motoya’s work looking to the cherry blossoms and their brief and glorious bloom along the Tom McCall waterfront on the edge of the Willamette River.
+The Southeast Art Gallery is pleased to announce an exhibition highlighting two bodies of work from Portland photographer, Motoya Nakamura this February on the first floor of the Student Commons (SCOM) building.
+This first year of programming at the Southeast Art Gallery which seeks to center the students and the community in placemaking, history, and connection is paramount.
+The location of the Southeast PCC campus, on the land, once farmed by Japanese American farmers who cultivated the blossoming fruit trees (some like the pear and cherry trees near our present-day learning garden) brought to mind Motoya’s work looking to the cherry blossoms and their brief and glorious bloom along the Tom McCall waterfront on the edge of the Willamette River.

 Motoya Nakamura in his own words…